Transportation & Urban Systems

 Master of Science (M.S.) in Transportation & Urban Systems

 This degree focuses on: (1) urban transportation systems; (2) relationships between transportation, land use, environment, emergency response, and logistical delivery systems; (3) coordinated planning, operations, and security; and (4) the spatial dimensions of urban systems.
 The curriculum is built around the topics of: public transportation systems, geographic information systems, freight transportation and logistical delivery systems, urban geography and land use, the environmental impacts of transportation systems, transportation systems security, and the sustainability of transportation and urban systems.
-Because the M.S. degree requires a thesis, it is targeted at students with strong research interests.
+The M.S. degree requires a thesis, it is targeted at students with strong research interests.

 Master of Transportation & Urban Systems (MTUS)

 This is a non-disquisition degree that is primarily intended for professional planners and engineers.
 Students in the M.S. and MTUS programs can select from a common set of courses.
 However, students enrolled in the non-disquisition (MTUS) program have more opportunities for synthesis of practice and additional course work, with less emphasis on research.
+Students in this option are required to complete a creative component as coordinated with their advisor.

 Certificate in Transportation & Urban Systems